Ten best component car speakers for 2023

 Founded only four years after Crutchfield, Alpine's decades in the industry have taught them, like us, how to make great sound possible in more cars.
 Alpine S-S65C component system is a solid example of that.
 Materials-wise, they pack a whole lot of value into this entry-level component set.
 You'll get silk dome tweeters for smooth, detailed highs and carbon fiber-reinforced plastic woofers for accurate midbass response.
 Plus, inline crossovers make installation less time-consuming.

 Looking to level up to an even better Alpine experience?
-Check out more of their star component speakers.
+Check out more of their popular component speakers.

 JBL Concert Series — affordable excellence